 Pensions in payment are subject to annual mandatory increases determined by the increase in the Consumer Price Index (CPI) in the twelve months to the previous September.
 The increases are payable by the Fund and future increases are estimated at each triennial valuation.
-Any variations are adjusted for a subsequent valuations through the employer's contribution rate of the member's last employer before leaving employment.
+Any variations are adjusted for in subsequent valuations through the employer's contribution rate of the member's last employer before leaving employment.
 Increases take effect in the first full week of each financial year.
-The increase for 2020/21 was 1.7% and the increase for 2021/22 is 0.5%.
+The increase for 2021/22 was 0.5% and the increase for 2022/23 is tbc%.

 CARE benefits accrued by active Fund members since 1 April 2014 are also subject to annual CPI linked adjustments.
-Accounts brought forward at the start of the financial year were revalued by 1.7% and accounts carried forward into 2021/22 were revalued by 0.5% on 1 April 2021.
+Accounts brought forward at the start of the financial year were revalued by 0.5% and accounts carried forward into 2022/23 were revalued by tbc% on 1 April 2023.